MDAnsaar25/Student-Performance-Analyzer/README.md

 # 🎓 Student Performance Prediction using Machine Learning

 This project uses **Python and Machine Learning** to analyze and predict student performance based on study habits, demographics, and background data.
 It also visualizes the results using insightful charts.
+Data Set taken from Kaggle.

 ---